imperfectlink/VenetianBlindKit/docs/source/usage.rst

 Blind Offset
 ~~~~

 Offset the blind from the headrail.
+This is especially useful if you have an odd slat spacing or a larger or smaller headrail.

 |

 Assembly Offset
 ~~~~

 Offset the entire assembly from the origin.
+This in conjunction with the Assembly Rotation is useful if you want to change how the snapping behaves when you drag it from the Asset Browser.

 |